Io-fRA/businessCase/README.md

 IMPROVEMENTS:
-- Way to many call of the GitHub API
+- Way to many calls to the GitHub API
 - Time complexity and space complexity